-Step #3 - Grab Your Reader Immediately
+Tip #2 - Grab Your Reader Immediately

-Some people - one of the founders of HubPages included - recommend a full-width image at the top of your Hub to engage your readers.
+Some people recommend a full-width image at the top of your Hub to achieve Tip #2 (grabbing the reader).
 However, that tactic must be used with great caution.

 The concept of the "hero shot" comes from retail websites which are selling products.
 If a reader arrives at a site looking for a pair of shoes and see a picture of some gorgeous shoes, it gives them confidence in the site.
 It's not always so easy to find the right photo for a Hub, and that's where the "hero shot" concept can backfire.

 Say a reader comes to your Hub for help on how to fish for saltwater trout, and the first thing they see is a picture of a fisherman holding a fat trout he's just caught.
 That will give the reader confidence - "this writer knows how to catch fish".
 But what if the image is of your family having a great time on a fishing trip?
 No matter how appealing the photo, they'll think, "oh this is just some amateur writing about fishing with his kids" and click back to find a more authoritative source.